MVasilis/movie-rama/README.md

 For this project the technologies and libraries that I have used are:
 Java 11, Maven 3.6.2, SpringBoot, SpringData, SpringSecurity, H2 embeded database, MapStruct, Junit, Mockito, Lombok

+- Clarification
+  In the Controllers I have used @Controller so I could use Model, to communicate with the UI.
+I a production ready application, where BE is communicating with a client Side application, we would use  @RestController  and the endPoints would return ResponseEntity for a Json response.

 To build this project, you need to have installed in your PC Java 11 and Maven 3.6.2.
 After downloading the sourceCode, you can use an IDE like IntelliJ and through the terminal (in the project root) :
 - run command ->  mvn clean install  or mvn clean install -DskipTests